 Replace the negativity with self-compassion

-If what I’ve described above resonates with you, take a few moments to read one of the resources below about self-compassion and commit to learning how to treat yourself more kindly.
+If what I’ve described above resonates with you, take a few moments to learn more about self-compassion and commit to learning how to treat yourself more kindly.
 I’ve found that when I make a solid commitment to focus on what’s happening in front of me and to treat myself better, I start to feel better because I stop both listening to and believing the nursery of nonstop negativity.

 It’s hard to enjoy your life if someone’s yelling at you all the time, especially if that “person” is in your own mind.
 But incorporating self-compassion into your life—sometimes daily, sometimes hourly, sometimes on a moment by moment basis—can help you believe that you are the good person who you truly are.*